Module refinery.units.meta.pop

 Classes

 In processing order, remove visible chunks from the current frame and store their contents in the given meta variables on all chunks that remain.
-All chunks in the input stream are consequently made visible again.
-If pop is used at the end of a frame, then variables will be local to the parent frame.
+The first invisible chunk in the input stream is consequently made visible again.
+If pop is used at the end of a frame, variables are made local to the parent frame.
 A pop instruction has the following format:

 Inherited members